The Nest Eclectic

 This post is for my good friend DeLynn.
 I am embarrassed to say I haven't posted anything new for a whole year!
 DeLynn said she was getting tired of seeing the same darned egg and bunny post.
 I said, "Hey, it's that time of year again so I am in season!"
 I guess this is a good time to pick up where I left off.

 Even though I haven't been blogging I've still been busy.
-I've completed many projects, taken a electrocardiogram program, gone to Sweden, and am finishing up a master bedroom and closet makeover.
-I did take pictures along the way so to get back in the swing of things I will start with what I love best, a makeover!
+I've completed many projects, taken a electrocardiogram program, gone to Sweden, and am working on a master bedroom and closet makeover.
+To get back in the swing of things I will start with what I love best, a makeover!

 Last fall I got to go on a Thrifting Extravaganza, a day of fun and thrifting with a group of friends.
 We all piled into a van and spent the day traveling to a bunch of thrift stores around Kansas City.
 We had a great time and my special find that day was this cute little nightstand for the bargain price of $15.00.